mnestix/mnestix-browser/README.md

 4. **Docker Compose**: Docker Compose is a tool for defining and running multi-container Docker applications.
     - [Install Docker Compose](https://docs.docker.com/compose/install/)

+Windows users may use WSL for their docker instance.

 ### Run Mnestix as Complete AAS Application

 The easiest way to get Mnestix up and running is by using the prepared development environment.